MiemieMethod/inner-core-tutorial/official/Adapting mods for multiplayer.md

 Some events are passed a `BlockSource` object.
 These are the events in which it cannot be obtained in any other way, in the rest they can be obtained from the player, entity or dimension id.

-- `Block.registerPopResourcesFunction` - the event being registered receives the `BlockSource` object with 3 parameters
+- `Block.registerPopResourcesFunction` - the event being registered receives the `BlockSource` object as the 3rd parameter
-- `Block.setRandomTickCallback` - the event being registered receives the `BlockSource` object with 6 parameters
+- `Block.setRandomTickCallback` - the event being registered receives the `BlockSource` object as the 6th parameter
-- `Block.registerNeighbourChangeFunction` - the event being registered receives the `BlockSource` object with 4 parameters
+- `Block.registerNeighbourChangeFunction` - the event being registered receives the `BlockSource` object as the 4th parameter
-- `World.registerBlockChangeCallback` - the event being registered receives the `BlockSource` object with 4 parameters
+- `World.registerBlockChangeCallback` - the event being registered receives the `BlockSource` object as the 4th parameter

 ## Working with SyncedNetworkData in Tile Entity